 In this demo, we will be making use of one of the most essential TypeScript features called interfaces

-After you created a new React project with the TypeScript template, as shown above, let’s create a new file under the /src folder called PersonDetails.ts.
+After you create a new React project with the TypeScript template, as shown above, let’s create a new file under the /src folder called PersonDetails.ts.
 This will hold the following code:

 export default interface Person {